 The subject has been often brought up about testing astrologers.
 Therefore today I thought I would share with you some anecdotes from the past about how astrologers were tested then.

 Arrian (2nd century AD), a Greek writer who was a Roman citizen holding several important military posts and governorships wrote two books that have come down to us: Alexander Anabasis and Indika.
 The first, literally "Alexander going down the country," is a chronicle of Alexander from the time of his assuming power in 336 BC to his death in 323 BC.
 The second is Arrian's description of India based on the accounts of those who accompanied Alexander, as well as other's such as Megastenes who was the ambassador of Seleukid Nikator to the court of Chandragupta I of the Gupta Dynasty (circa 300 BC).
 Here we are interested in what Megastenes had to say.

 Apparently the sadhus and those who specialized in revealing the future would gather every year and make predictions for the forthcoming year.
 This, by the way is called Mundane Astrology, predicting about politics, economics, etc. of the country and the King.
-Anyway the rule was that if someone made predictions that did not come true three times he was not allowed to predict anymore!
+The rule was that if someone made predictions that did not come true three times he was not allowed to predict anymore!